 In the context of probate, this is the postponement of an executor's right to obtain a grant of probate in a deceased person's estate.
 It applies where one executor does not wish to assert his right at present, but reserves the right to do so at a later date, and there is more than one executor appointed by the deceased.

-Probate is the process whereby a will is "proved" in a court and accepted as a valid public document as being the true last testament of the deceased.
-The granting of probate is the first step in the legal process of administering the estate of a deceased person, resolving all claims and distributing the deceased person's assets as per their will.
-A probate court decides the legal validity of a deceased person's will and grants its approval, also known as granting probate, to the executors.
+Probate is the process whereby a Will is "proved" in a court and accepted as a valid public document as being the true last testament of the deceased.
+The granting of probate is the first step in the legal process of administering the estate of a deceased person, resolving all claims and distributing the deceased person's assets as per their Will.
+A probate court decides the legal validity of a deceased person's Will and grants its approval, also known as granting probate, to the executors.
 Probate is the official process that gives the executors of a Will the right to deal with the deceased's assets and property.
 It acts as proof that the executors have the authority they need to handle the estate of the deceased person.
+Note that not all Wills need to go through probate.

 Proving the Will